Key Points

 Common Traps To Avoid

-• Do not assume rising equals bearish.
-It can also reflect benign rotation or miners funding operations.
+Rising does not always mean bearish.
+It can reflect benign rotation or miners funding operations.
 Confluence matters.

 A Weekly Workflow You Can Reuse

-• Log the 90-day Liveliness slope as up, down, or flat.
+1. Log the 90 day Liveliness slope as up, down, or flat.

-• Check CDD or VDD to see whether the move is older supply-led.
+2. Check CDD or VDD to see whether the move is older supply led.

-• If Liveliness is rising and there is an inflow streak and Realised PnL Ratio is above 1.0, treat risk as higher and avoid chasing weak breakouts.
+4. If Liveliness is rising, exchange inflows persist, and Realised PnL Ratio sits above 1.0, treat risk as higher and avoid chasing weak breakouts.

 Mini FAQs

-No. It can reflect rotation or treasury activity.
+No. It can reflect rotation, treasury activity, or miners funding operations.
 Risk rises when Liveliness trends up and other indicators confirm distribution, such as exchange inflows and profit-taking behaviour.

-Large spends will move it, but that is the point.
+Large spends can move the metric, but that is part of the signal.
 Confirm with CDD or VDD Multiple to see whether older supply drove the change.

 No. It is a context tool.
 Use it to frame spending versus saving, then confirm with cost basis, profit and loss, and flows.